Are you looking for in-person, hands-on training on proven principles and practices for small-scale tropical agriculture?

 ECHO Global Farm demonstrates plants and techniques useful to farmers and urban gardeners in developing countries.
 ECHO has one of the largest collections of tropical food plants in Florida.
 Appropriate technologies demonstrated at ECHO include biogas (turning cow manure into gas for cooking and lighting), improved cookstoves, solar food dryers, and more.
 Tropical sheep, goats, cows, turken chickens, ducks, tilapia fish, and rabbits are integrated into the farm.
 Unique gardening techniques allow gardens anywhere—even on rooftops.

-*Sign up by August 13th to recieve this discounted rate
+Sign up by December 30th to receive this discounted rate

 Past ECHO Workshops